Sketching Word Vectors Through Hashing: Evaluation

-Through several means, the performance of the proposed hash-based embedding method for semantic similarly tasks can be improved.
-The easiest method is, perhaps, using models of higher dimensionality ( as results reported in the previous section imply), or/and to enlarge the size of input corpora.
+The performance of our proposed vector representation learning method in semantic/relatedness similarly tasks can be improved in several ways.
+The easiest method is perhaps to use models of large dimension (as implied by results reported in the previous section), or/and to enlarge the size of input corpora.